icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 must implement interface I*Name*Service.
 This generated Service interface defines an abstract method for each operation on the Slice interface and you need to implement all these abstract methods.

+`Service` implements the [IDispatcher] interface by directing incoming requests to the matching I*Name*Service method using reflection and helper static methods on I*Name*Service.

 For example:

 {% side-by-side alignment="top" %}